 When frost threatens, it is natural to worry about the plants in your garden – but should you worry about potato plants?
 Potatoes are a cool weather crop, but that doesn’t mean they are invincible.

 Of course, there are ways to protect your potato plants from cold, whether they are young or established.
+This will give them a better chance of survival, no matter what the temperature.

 Can Potato Plants Survive Frost?